abubake/WaterLinked-Underwater-GPS-G2/README.md

 ![image](https://user-images.githubusercontent.com/32299736/146601432-b3a452ac-ee1a-45a1-b0a5-d537db3614fc.png)

 Run the "gopro_to_timestamped_frame.py" script using your favorite IDE or text editor.
 I recommend Jupyter notebooks or Spyder, as I verifed the code to work in both.
 Running the code will generate another folder called "videos" inside of the "save" folder you created.
 Inside this newly generated "videos" folder will be another folder with the same name as your GOPRO video.
 When you open that folder, you will see all of your frames, like in the example below.
-Each frame has its own timestamp, a tenth of a second apart.
-So 10 frames are generated every second.
-This could be changed on future iterations of the code, but would take some work.
+Each frame has its own timestamp, a second apart.
+So 1 frame are generated every second.
+This could be changed on future iterations of the code, but would take some additional work.

 ![image](https://user-images.githubusercontent.com/32299736/146602098-f1d414da-a589-414e-9ed2-959b8c6b4361.png)